When to read this article

 The model in one paragraph

-A user is a single person with one email + password (or Google sign-in).
-A user can belong to one or many companies — each company has its own documents, transactions, sub-processors, billing, and audit log.
+A user is a single person with one email + password (or Google / Apple sign-in).
+A user can belong to one or many companies — each company has its own documents, transactions, billing, and audit trail.
 Within a company, every user has exactly one role that controls what they can see and do.
 Switching companies (in the company switcher at the top of the app) changes the lens; the same user can be Owner in one company and Member in another.

 This is multi-tenancy with per-tenant role.
 Mentally: one address book of users, many separate businesses each with its own crew, where the same person can wear different hats in different businesses.